 Applying for graduate school is stressful for everyone, but having a negative attitude will make the experience that much worse.
 Even if you do not feel that your interview went as well as you would have hoped, you never know when the acceptance might be just around the corner.

-Use Career Services
+Use Career Development Center

 For more detailed and personalized advice, take advantage of our services.

 - Tell me about yourself.
 How would you describe yourself to someone wanting to know about you.